|Anti-Christian/Satanic button taken from a pair of pants. (Photo credit: Wikipedia)|

 Satanism and Atheism

 Some atheists find nothing appealing about Satanic imagery and the desire to shock others.
 It strikes some as juvenile or counterproductive.
-For other atheists, the rejection of Satanism is based on the extremely negative connotation and lack of interest in associating oneself with it.
+For other atheists, the rejection of Satanism is based on the extremely negative connotation it has and the lack of interest in associating oneself with it.
 We atheists are fully aware of how much we are despised, and we recognize that part of this is due to the fairly common practice religious people have of equating us with "devil worshipers."
 Many of us understandably seek to avoid anything which might lend credence to this strange association.
-These are perfectly valid reasons for atheists to reject Satanism, and there are others.
+These are valid reasons for atheists to reject Satanism, and I imagine there are others.

 We were established in 1966 c.e. by Anton Szandor LaVey, who declared it the Year One, Anno Satanas, thus opening the floodgates to a revolution designed to smash the hypocrisy and unreason of organized religions and mystical philosophies.
 We stand as a formidable threat to those who would halt progress in the name of spirituality.
 We are explorers on the untrodden paths of science, human motivation and mystery—all that is most truly occult.
 Our primary goal is to clearly disseminate the philosophy created by Anton Szandor LaVey to those who have an interest in understanding the truth regarding our beliefs and practices, and to encourage individuals who embrace Satanism to utilize this tool as a means for enhancing their lives and for leaving a legacy of creativity that demonstrates to human society the potency of our diabolical perspective.Except for the part about disseminating LaVey's philosophy, this sounds a great deal like something with which many atheists can relate, anti-theism.